-An applicant for a license or renewal of a license to operate as a supplier to millionaire party licensees would have to submit a written application, along with the annual license fee of \$300, to the executive director on a form prescribed by the executive director.
-A supplier's license would expire at midnight on September 30 of each year.
+An applicant for a license or renewal of a license to operate as a supplier to millionaire party licensees must submit a written application, along with the annual license fee of \$300, to the executive director on a form prescribed by the executive director.
+A supplier's license expires at midnight on September 30 of each year.

-As required by the executive director, a licensed supplier would also have to submit reports regarding the supplier's activities under Article 2.
+As required by the executive director, a licensed supplier also must submit reports regarding the supplier's activities under Article 2.

-A person could not obtain a supplier's license on behalf of another person, and a person could not conduct specified financial dealings with a licensed gaming supplier without the executive director's approval.
+A person cannot obtain a supplier's license on behalf of another person, and a person cannot conduct specified financial dealings with a licensed gaming supplier without the executive director's approval.